niko-h/wurzelstrang/INSTALL.md

 * sqlite
 * curl is recommended, but not a must have

+Now go to the Wurzelstrang-folder you downloaded and change the ownership of the db/-folder in it to belong to the webserver, so php can create and write the database-file.
+In Apache use something like:

+* `sudo chown -R www-data:www-data db`

+Next make sure, .htaccess is working right.
+In Apache:

+* edit in an editor: `/etc/apache2/sites-available/default`
+* look for `AllowOverride None` and change it to `AllowOverride All`
+* now reload apache using `sudo /etc/init.d/apache2 reload`

+If this does not work out for you, ask google ;)

 ## HTTPS/SSL
 Wurzelstrang CMS is preconfigured to be used via HTTPS.
 Please consider it if you havent already, since otherwise your sites security comes close to none.
 You dont need to buy a certificate and it is easy to create your own.
 But if you fear no evil, just dont forget to configure and you are free to go.
 Who am I to tell you not to cross that invisible bridge over the river full of crocodiles.